 Skip to main content

-We will cover the external knowledge preparation and how a RAG-based application completes a conversation.
-If you have learned how a RAG application works, go to Build a RAG application with GaiaNet to start building one.
+We will cover the external knowledge preparation and how a knowledge-supplemented LLM completes a conversation.
+If you have learned how a RAG application works, go to Build a RAG application with Gaia to start building one.

-1. Create embeddings for your own knowledge
+1. Create embeddings for your own knowledge as the long-term memory.

-• a chat model like Llama-3-8B for generating responses to the user
+• a chat model like Llama-3-8B for generating responses to the user.

 • a Vector DB like Qdrant for storing embeddings.

-Workflow for creating embeddings
+Workflow for creating knowledge embeddings

 The first step is to create embeddings for our knowledge base and store the embeddings in a vector DB.